 How do we go about solving problems we have never encountered before, when there is nobody available who has the proper experience.
 We search for similarities with problems we have solved and see if we can gain any insight through reflecting on them.
 The student discovers that sometimes she can search back into the past and try to discover links between the current problem and past problems that, while not identical, have certain critical features in common.
 The student looks for commonalities between current problems and similar types of prior problems.
 The student learns to accurately perceive commonalities and uses this information for problem-solving.

-- Learns to search for stored experience samples that ‘match’ situations they expect to encounter.
+to search for stored experience samples that ‘match’ situations they

-- Finds commonalities between novel and familiar settings, without losing focus on their differences
+commonalities between novel and familiar settings, without losing focus on

-- Participates with guides to find experience sample that “match” anticipated and current situations.
+with guides to find experience sample that “match” anticipated and current